5G-ERA/middleware/ACTION_SERVER_README.md

 docker network connect middleware_network 2288d1f92dea
 ```

-If you get the following error, please make sure the middleware application is running before hand as it will create the docker network that this docker-compose will engage with.
+If you get the following error, please make sure the middleware application is running beforehand as it will create the docker network that this docker-compose will engage with.

 ![image](https://user-images.githubusercontent.com/26432703/165356762-c77e01b0-7af3-4f95-b743-e11972937f06.png)